yaricp/py-solarhouse/docs/source/quick_start.rst

     $python3 main.py

-As result you get two files in folder with calc_id name: data.csv and plot.html like on pictures:
+As result you get two files in folder with output/<calc_id> : data.csv and plot.html like on pictures:

 .. image:: _static/example1.png